+Health status A higher proportion of women than men in England reported having bad or very bad health in both 2008 and 2012.
+Bad health particularly affected women, disabled people, those in 'Routine' occupations or who had never worked, Gypsies and Travellers, and homeless people.
 In England, the proportion of disabled people who reported bad or very bad health increased between 2008 and 2012, whereas there was a reduction for non-disabled people Lower proportions of people with 'Higher managerial, administrative and professional' occupations reported bad health, as compared with other occupations.
 Those in 'Routine' occupations or who had never worked reported the highest levels of bad or very bad health.
 Bad health also particularly affected Gypsies and Travellers: In all three countries, a greater proportion of Gypsies and Travellers rated their health as bad or very bad compared with people from other ethnicities.
 An ONS report noted that, while the variability in general health among people from different ethnic minorities could sometimes be explained by their differing age structures (that is, an older age profile), this was not the case for Gypsies and Travellers.
 Gypsies and Travellers were known to have low child immunisation levels, higher prevalence of anxiety and depression, chronic cough or bronchitis (even after smoking is taken into account), asthma, chest pain and diabetes, as compared with the general population.
-Evidence from England showed the health problems of homeless people to be considerable, including ohysical trauma, skin problems, respiratory illness, mental ill health, infections and drug/alcohol dependence.
+Evidence from England showed the health problems of homeless people to be considerable, including physical trauma, skin problems, respiratory illness, mental ill health, infections and drug/alcohol dependence.
 Reported incidents of physical ill health, depression and substance misuse were higher among those sleeping rough or living in precarious accommodation.
-Life expectancy was highest in England and lowest in Scotland (a difference in life expectancy at birth in 2011/13 of 2.4 years for men and 2.1 years for women).
-Men experienced a greater increase in life expectancy than women.
-The gap in life expectancy between men and women narrowed in all three countries between 2007/09 and 2011/13, with the greatest decrease in Scotland.
-White people are estimated to have among the highest life expectancies in England.
-However, the life expectancy of Gypsies and Travellers is lower, and below that of other ethnicities.
-People with serious mental illness have substantially lower life expectancies compared with the general ECF
+Premature death Life expectancy was highest in England and lowest in Scotland (a difference in life expectancy at birth in 2011/13 of 2.4 years for men and 2.1 years for women).
+Overall life expectancy rose and the gender gap - Men experienced a greater increase in life expectancy than women.
+The gap in life expectancy between men narrowed.
+However, some people, such as those and women narrowed in all three countries between 2007/09 and 2011/13, with the greatest decrease in with learning disabilities and serious mental illness, Scotland.
+Gypsies and Travellers, and homeless people had White people are estimated to have among the highest life expectancies in England.
+However, the life lower life expectancy rates than the general expectancy of Gypsies and Travellers is lower, and below that of other ethnicities. population.
+People with serious mental illness have substantially lower life expectancies compared with the general